Hugh Connell: Military service

 Connell served from the outbreak of World War I in military training and in 1916 joined the First Australian Imperial Force as a lieutenant in the 35th Battalion and was promoted to captain in May 1916.
 He was awarded a Military Cross at the Battle of Messines in 1917.
 He received a bar to his Military Cross during the German Spring Offensive of 1918.
 He retired in 1919 as a major.

 Political career

 In 1920, Connell was elected as a Labor Party member for Newcastle in the New South Wales Legislative Assembly from 1920 to 1927.
 In 1927 he was elected to the seat of Kahibah and on its abolition in 1930, he was elected as the member for Hamilton, which he held until his death in the Newcastle suburb of Merewether.

 Honours

-Connell received a Distinguished Service Order in 1917, Military Cross in 1916 and bar in 1917, and was twice mentioned in despatches.
+Connell received a Distinguished Service Order in 1917, Military Cross in 1916 and bar in 1917, and was twice mentioned in dispatches.

+Legacy

+The Hugh Connell Memorial Shield was dedicated after Connell's death and was awarded to the winner of a state-wide school soccer competition.